-The syllabus includes: hardware; software; data communications; computer applications; Windows; theory of computer and introduction to excel, word processing and spreadsheets.
+The syllabus includes hardware, software, data communications, computer applications, Windows, the theory of computers, and an introduction to Excel, word processing, and spreadsheets.

-Introduction to Chemical Engineering Technology 1 (CHTE112) The syllabus includes: what do chemical engineering technicians do; chemical processes and fundamentals of material and energy balances.
+Introduction to Chemical Engineering Technology 1 (CHTE112)

+The syllabus includes what chemical engineering technicians do, chemical processes, and fundamentals of material and energy balances.